KrystalCoding/pizza-not-pizza/README.md

 To validate this hypothesis, we assessed the system's real-time processing capabilities and its efficiency in handling multiple image classifications.
 This evaluation aims to ensure that the system meets the client's operational requirements.
 We measured the response time of the system when classifying images, ensuring it can provide near-instantaneous results, which is essential for streamlining decision-making processes.
 Additionally, we examined the system's scalability to handle a larger volume of images, reflecting the client's potential expansion of operations.

-Performance analysis:
+Performance analysis: Success
-The system offers pagination for multiple image uploads, which addresses our client's needs:
+Our dashboard system offers pagination for multiple image uploads and though dependent on an internet connection,speedily addresses our client's needs:
 ![model_with_dropout](INSERT IMAGE)